drocheam/optrace/docs/source/sampling.rst

 **Non-Uniform Random Variate Generation:** Generating random numbers, while some numbers are more likely to be chosen than others.
 The probability distribution is non-uniform.

 **Low Discrepancy Method:** Methods that generate numbers, where the distribution of these values inside are given interval only deviates weakly from an equidistribution.
-White noise would be a high discrepancy method, since many samples are needed to approximate an true equidistribution.
+White noise would be a high discrepancy method, since many samples are needed to approximate a true equidistribution.
 A regular value grid is a zero discrepancy method, since the values are always regularly distributed.
 Low discrepancy methods can be seen as a compromise between those two, trying to create values that fill an interval or area more uniformly than random values, but are less "obviously deterministic" than simple grids.
+Important types of low discrepancy methods include Hamilton and Sobol sequences as well as lattice methods.

 **Stratified Sampling:** One of many low discrepancy methods.
 Random values are chosen from a set of sub-groups.
 It is guaranteed, that values are chosen from every sub-group (e.g. different intervals), but the values inside each sub-group are chosen randomly (e.g. random positions inside each interval).